vpinball/b2s-backglass/README.md

 ### Pretty important when you're having some stutter:

 - Check the color depth of the backglass monitor.
 It has to be 32bit.
-- Check the `Start the backglass in EXE mode` check button and restart the backglass
+- Check the `Start the backglass in EXE mode` check button and restart the backglass. **Most of the features will only work when run in `EXE` mode**
 - Tweak with the `Skip ... frames`.
 Maybe start with Lamps 2 or 3, Solenoids 10 and LED 2.
 - Tweak with the LED type.
 Try to use the `Simple LEDs`.
 - Don't forget to save your settings.